LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     When prompted **Label updates**, select **Done**.

 15. A new window displaying **Choose sensitivity labels to publish** will appear.
-As we have already published this label to the default label policy, select **Cancel**.
+As we've already published this label to the default label policy, select **Cancel**.

 16. To test the modified label behavior, repeat steps 2 through 8 in Task 3 of this lab.